 If you change the locks and your spouse storms into court saying, “I can’t believe he/she changed the locks on my own house.”
 The judge’s reaction is going to depend on how long they’ve been out of the house.

-In my experience, if it’s been less than 30 days and there’s no order for exclusive possession, you’re going to have let them move back in.
+In my experience, if it’s been less than 30 days and there’s no order for exclusive possession, you’re going to have let your spouse move back in.

 If it’s been more than 30 days and they have a place to stay, the judge is going to want to avoid problems and tell them to stay away and let the locks stay changed.